 The determination as to whether an entity is a VIE is based on the structure and nature of the entity.
 We also consider other characteristics, such as the ability to influence the decision-making relative to the entity's activities and how the entity is financed.
-The determination as to whether we are the primary beneficiary for entities subject to the deferral is based on a qualitative analysis of the VIE's expected losses and expected residual returns.
+The determination as to whether we must consolidate a VIE is based on whether we are the primary beneficiary for certain entities.
+The primary beneficiary determination is based on a qualitative analysis of the VIE's expected losses and expected residual returns.
 This analysis includes a review of, among other factors, the VIE's capital structure, contractual terms, which interests create or absorb variability, related party relationships, and the design of the VIE.
-For entities not subject to the deferral, the determination as to whether we are the primary beneficiary is based on an analysis of the power to direct the activities of the VIE as well as the obligation to absorb losses or benefits that could potentially be significant to the entity.
+For other entities, the determination as to whether we must consolidate the VIE is based on an analysis of the power to direct the activities of the VIE as well as the obligation to absorb losses or benefits that could potentially be significant to the entity.
 Where qualitative analyses are not conclusive, we perform a quantitative analysis.
+Our company's involvement with VIEs is limited to entities used as investment vehicles.

-We have formed several non-consolidated investment funds with third-party investors that are typically organized as limited liability companies ("LLCs") or limited partnerships.
-These partnerships and LLCs have assets of approximately \$241.8 million at December 31, 2012.
+We have formed several non-consolidated investment funds with third-party investors that are typically organized as limited liability companies or limited partnerships.
+These partnerships and LLCs have net assets of \$249.4 million at June 30, 2013.
 For those funds where we act as the general partner, our company's economic interest is generally limited to management fee arrangements as stipulated by the fund operating agreements.
 We have generally provided the third-party investors with rights to terminate the funds or to remove us as the general partner.
-In addition, our direct investment interest in these entities is insignificant at December 31, 2012.
+Our direct investment interest in these entities is insignificant at June 30, 2013.

-For the entities noted above that were determined to be VIEs, we have concluded that we are not the primary beneficiary and therefore are not required to consolidated these entities.
+For the entities noted above that were determined to be VIEs, we have concluded that we are not the primary beneficiary and therefore we are not required to consolidate these entities.
 Additionally, for certain other entities we reviewed other relevant accounting guidance, which states the general partner in a limited partnership is presumed to control that limited partnership.
-The presumption may be overcome if the limited partners have either: (1) the substantive ability to dissolve the limited partnership or otherwise remove the general partner without cause, or (2) substantive participating rights, which provide the limited partners with the ability to effectively participate in significant decisions that would be expected to be made in the ordinary course of the limited partnership.
+The presumption may be overcome if the limited partners have either: (1) the substantive ability to dissolve the limited partnership or otherwise remove the general partner without cause, or (2) substantive participating rights, which provide the limited partners with the ability to effectively participate in significant decisions that would be expected to be made in the ordinary course of the limited partnership's business and thereby preclude the general partner from exercising unilateral control over the partnership.
 If the criteria are not met, the consolidation of the partnership or limited liability company is required.
 Based on our evaluation of these entities, we determined that these entities do not require consolidation.